Tamsin Dunwoody: Political career

 Dunwoody was elected (under the name Tamsin Dunwoody-Kneafsey) as Assembly Member for Preseli Pembrokeshire from 2003 to 2007.
 In October 2005 she was appointed Deputy Minister for Environment, Planning and Countryside and Deputy Minister for Economic Development and Transport in the Welsh Assembly Government.
 She was defeated in the 2007 election by Conservative Party candidate Paul Davies.

 She was selected as the Labour candidate at the Crewe and Nantwich by-election, held on 22 May 2008, which was triggered by the death of her mother.
 She lost to Conservative candidate Edward Timpson, by 7,860 votes marking the first Conservative Party parliamentary by-election victory in a Labour-held constituency since 1978.
 The last parliamentary by-election in which the Conservatives had gained a seat previously held by another party was in 1982, in Mitcham and Morden.

-She uncessfully sought the Labour nomination for Islwyn ahead of the 2010 general election.
+She unsuccessfully sought the Labour nomination for Islwyn ahead of the 2010 general election.